-• The concentration of cash held in one financial institution based in the Cayman Islands.
+• The concentration of cash and short term investments held in one financial institution based in the Cayman Islands.

 The nature of the Association's exposures to credit risk and its objectives, policies and processes for managing credit risk have not changed significantly from the prior year.